 Basic remuneration and performance-based remuneration (bonus) account for 60％ and 40%, respectively, of total remuneration.
 (The percentages are based on the assumption that the target achievement levels related to performance-based remuneration (bonus) are all 100%.)

 The Representative Director is authorized to determine remuneration for each director (excluding directors who are members of the Audit and Supervisory Committee) based on a resolution of the Board of Directors.
 The Representative Director has authority over the amount of basic remuneration for each director, and performance appraisal and allocation of bonuses in consideration of each director’s role and contribution, performance evaluation and KPIs (key performance indicators) achievement levels.
+The reason for the authority being delegated is that the Representative Director is considered to be in the best position to evaluate each director’s role by taking into account the Company’s overall performance and other factors.

 ｃ．Performance-based remuneration (bonus)